 IEZFIX Electric Spin Scrubber with 4 Brush Heads

 IEZFIX’s cordless, lightweight design makes toilet scrubbing easier on your knees and back.
 You can move it around fast, and the ergonomic handle helps you stay comfortable during longer cleaning sessions.
-Its 350 r/min motor gives you strong, steady scrubbing power, so you can tackle grime without extra effort.
+Its 350 r/min motor gives you steady scrubbing power, so you can tackle grime with less manual effort.
 With four brush heads, you’ll handle more than toilets: use the dome brush for tubs and sinks, the flat brush for floors and tiles, the pointed brush for corners, and the cloth brush for wiping and drying.
-It also cuts cleaning time by up to 50%, and IEZFIX backs it with quality checks and support.
+It may also reduce cleaning time compared with manual brushing, depending on the mess and cleaner used.

 Best For: People who want a cordless, easy-to-use scrubber for faster bathroom and household cleaning with less strain on knees and back.